 Artistic PCB take on the classic map location pinDesigned by Pier 42, Ships from Canada

 This is a classic map location pin.
+Now available in red and blue.
 A reverse mounted LED is shining through the PCB to provide a bright homing beacon.
 The LED is driven by a 3V CR2032 coin cell through a simple 200 Ohm current limiting resistor.
 This provides ~5mA for the LED to balance brightness against battery life.
 A micro-switch can turn the LED on and off without the need to remove the battery, easily accessible on the top of the pin.
 The batteries I have tested lasted more than 6 hours at reasonable brightness.

 The battery is not included in the shipment!